laoshanlung/blog/content/post/2018-01-20-build-a-2048-game-engine.md

 For those who are not familiar with 2048, it is a puzzle game made by [Gabriele Cirulli](https://gabrielecirulli.com/).
 I am going to borrow his ideas/concepts and implement my own version of 2048.
 It's only for fun without any commercial intention or competition with his [original game](https://gabrielecirulli.github.io/2048/).

 All of the code that I am going to use is my own code and I do not take any of his original code.
 I simply play the game, and try to replicate it using my own knowledge gained through playing the game.

-The final product will be a web version of the game 2048 with a simple "your dashboard" feature to save your progress and see others score.

 ## The game engine
 The engine is the heart of the whole game, it contains all the logic to handle different movements (left, right, up, down) happened during a game session.